raewtf/raewtf.github.io/_posts/2024-12-07-hexa-manual.md

 ## Synopsis

-> *Board the helm of starship HEXA, and conquer the universe the only way you know how: shapes.*
+> *Board the helm of Starship HEXA, and conquer the universe the only way you know how: shapes.*

 You're the commander of Starship HEXA, the head of an evil space fleet dead set on taking over the universe.
 You're well on your way to assuming control of everything that is and shall be; however, your attack methods are a bit unorthodox...
 We can't dwell on it for too long, though, so get out there and match those hexagons!

 HEXA is a triangle-matching puzzle game with gameplay that's dead-simple, but tons of fun.
-Try for a high score in the action-packed Arcade Mode, packed with power-ups and a looming timer; or kick back in the low-stakes Zen Mode and hone your skills!
-With on-line leaderboards, addictive puzzle gameplay, and a banger soundtrack; see if you can't master the HEXAPLEX, wrangle those Power-ups, and just maybe become ruler of the universe along the way!
+Try for a high score in the action-packed Arcade Mode, with power-ups and a looming timer; or kick back in the low-stakes Zen Mode and hone your skills!
+With on-line leaderboards, addictive puzzle gameplay, and a banger soundtrack; see if you can't conquer the HEXAPLEX, wrangle those Power-ups, and maybe even become ruler of the universe along the way!
+Give it a try... it's HEXA-good!

 # Gameplay Basics